Punisher (album): Writing and production

-The album was worked on sporadically between mid-2018 and late 2019.
-To produce Punisher, she recruited Tony Berg and Ethan Gruska, two previous collaborators on Alps.
+Bridgers recorded the album sporadically from mid-2018 through late 2019.
 The album came together in a sequential order; many songs were recorded in the order they appear on the album.
-For the title track, Gruska utilized samples of birds, a Mellotron and a back-masked clip of Bridgers' voice that fade in and out at various points in the song—or as Bridgers puts it, "riding the faders".
-The technique is one she learned from engineer Joseph Lorge.
+For the title track, Gruska utilized samples of birds, a Mellotron and a back-masked clip of Bridgers' voice that fade in and out at various points in the song.
+Bridgers referred to the technique as "riding the faders", which she learned from engineer Joseph Lorge.
 Bridgers also continued her practice of double tracking all of her vocals as a tribute to her favorite artist, singer-songwriter Elliott Smith.
-Sonically, the album mixes Bridgers' "arpeggiated guitar work" with "looping synths and eerily groaning strings".
+In a review, music critic Lindsay Zoladz wrote that the album mixes Bridgers' "arpeggiated guitar work" with "looping synths and eerily groaning strings."